rflandau/gwcli/README.md

 gwcli automatically logs in via token once one has been created.
 Use `-u USER -p PASS` the first call to generate the token automatically, then `./gwcli` can be invoked without.

+# Troubleshooting

+## Client Not Ready For Login

+Does your gravwell instance have a valid cert?
+If not, make sure you are using `--insecure`.

 # Design

 ## Terminology